 Theme is a very brief description of the entity, usually one sentence.
 “Ambitious prince with rigid ethics” or “massive wall of ice, growing larger by the year” are both reasonable themes.
 A short and simple element, but critical because it drives the rest of the entity definition.

 Goals describe what the entity wants to achieve, or even just wants.
 May be very specific (“ascend the throne of Tirebanil!”) or more general (“survival at any cost”).
 Most sentient entities have at least one goal, one thing they want, but non-sentient entities such as dungeons and glaciers probably don’t.
 However, you could consider the purpose for which a non-sentient entity was built as the ‘goal’ of that entity — a dungeon made to incarcerate a particular demon may well have specific design features because of it, and you could use that consideration when answering previously undetermined questions.
+A glacier bearing down on civilized lands probably isn’t trying to obliterate civilization, but that’s what might happen if nobody prevents it.

 Threats describe how the entity may be involved in a change in the status quo, as either an instigator or a target.
 “Ascending the throne of Tirebanil” may require forcing the current ruler to abdicate (forcing change), or surviving the regency period to reach majority and be granted the throne when there are those willing to act to prevent it so someone else gains the throne (entity is threatened by potential usurpers).
 A glacier might threaten to destroy a town in its path or block a trade route through a mountain pass.